yarden/MISO/docs/source/index.rst

 Computing the insert length distribution given a constitutive exons file ........................................................................

-Now that we have a file containing the long constitutive exons, we can compute the insert length for any BAM file using the ``pe_utils.py`` utilities.
+Now that we have a file containing the long constitutive exons, we can compute the insert length for any BAM file using the ``pe_utils`` utilities.
 The option ``--compute-insert-len`` takes a BAM file with the RNA-Seq sample and a GFF file containing the long constitutive exons.
 The insert length is defined simply as the distance between the start coordinate of the first mate in the read pair and the end coordinate of the second mate in the read pair.

 To compute the insert length for ``sample.bam`` using the constitutive exons file we made above, run: ::

-  python pe_utils.py --compute-insert-len sample.bam Mus_musculus.NCBIM37.65.min_1000.const_exons.gff --output-dir insert-dist/
+  pe_utils --compute-insert-len sample.bam Mus_musculus.NCBIM37.65.min_1000.const_exons.gff --output-dir insert-dist/

 This will efficiently map the BAM reads to the exons in the GFF file using `bedtools`_, and use the result to compute the insert lengths.
 The command requires the latest version of bedtools to be installed, where the ``tagBam`` utility was added the ability to output the interval that each read maps to in its BAM output file.
 The reads that aligned to these exons will be kept in a directory called ``bam2gff_Mus_musculus.NCBIM37.65.min_1000.const_exons.gff/`` in the ``insert-dist`` directory.